Powerlearnproject/se-day1-assignment-ALcr8/README.md

 Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-Waterfall is suitable for projects with well-defined requirements and low risk of change, while Agile is suitable for projects with uncertain or changing requirements and a need for rapid delivery and iteration.
 Waterfall is suitable for projects with well-defined requirements, fixed timelines and budget. e.g Government projects, safety-critical systems, large-scale enterprise software
 Agile is suitable for projects with uncertain or changing requirements, rapid delivery and iteration. e.g Startup products, mobile apps, web development etc.